The Cluster Programme

 Supporting schools to create sustainable primary science cluster networks

-The ultimate aim of the Primary Science Teaching Trust is to see excellent teaching of science in every classroom in every school at primary level.
+The ultimate aim of the Primary Science Teaching Trust is to see excellent teaching of science in every PRIMARY classroom ACROSS THE UK.

 In any school there may be changes to teaching staff on a range of timescales and the Trust recognises that some of these changes may mean that good teachers of science may leave.
 Therefore, the Trust encourages schools to join up into clusters so that they can support one another in their development of science teaching and have more resilience to change of circumstances in any one school.

-Contact our Cluster Director for advice or support on setting up your own primary science cluster network.
+Contact our Cluster Advisor for advice or support on setting up your own primary science cluster network.

 LOCATE A CLUSTER

 Locate a primary science cluster and find out how our projects are improving primary science for the better.